-Get Out of the Email Rut: Eight Ways to Success
+Get Out of the Email Marketing Rut: Eight Ways to Success

 Every year, take time to update technology, redesign your artwork, improve your calls to action (CTA), optimize for new devices and so forth.
 Here are 8 specific items to refresh and update to get out of the rut and prevent your email campaigns from going stale.

 Are you using the same phone you were five years ago?
 Probably not, because technology, apps and your life have all upgraded, and the old toys don’t work quite same anymore.